AlleninTaipei/Artificial-Intelligence-Study/LLMOps.md

 # LLMOps

-Large language model operations (LLMOps) is a discipline that combines several techniques – such as **prompt engineering and management,**, **deploying LLM agents**, and **LLM observability** – to optimize language models for specific contexts and make sure they provide the expected output to users.
+Large language model operations (LLMOps) is a discipline that combines several techniques – such as **prompt engineering and management**, **deploying LLM agents**, and **LLM observability** – to optimize language models for specific contexts and make sure they provide the expected output to users.

 ## Prompt Engineering